Kâzım Karabekir

-Musa Kâzım Karabekir (also Kiazim in English; موسی كاظم قره بكر; 1882 – 26 January 1948) was a Turkish general and politician.
+Musa Kâzım Karabekir (also Kiazim in English; موسی كاظم قره بكر, /tr/; 1882 – 26 January 1948) was a Turkish general and politician.
 He was the commander of the Eastern Army of the Ottoman Empire during the Turkish War of Independence, and fought a successful military campaign against the Armenian Democratic Republic.
-He was the a founder and leader of the Progressive Republican Party, the Turkish Republic's first opposition party to Atatürk, though he and his party would be purged following the Sheikh Said revolt.
+He was the founder and leader of the Progressive Republican Party, the Turkish Republic's first opposition party to Atatürk, though he and his party would be purged following the Sheikh Said revolt.
 He was rehabilitated with İsmet İnönü's ascension to the presidency in 1938 and served as Speaker of the Grand National Assembly of Turkey before his death.

 Early life

 Karabekir was born in 1882 as the son of an Ottoman general, Mehmet Emin Pasha, in the Kocamustafapaşa quarter of the Kuleli neighborhood of İstanbul, in the Ottoman Empire.
 The Karabekir family traced its heritage back to the medieval Karamanid principality, in central Anatolia, where his family belonged to the Afshar tribe.

 Karabekir toured several places in the Ottoman Empire while his father served in the army.
 He returned to Istanbul in 1893 with his mother after his father died in Erevan.
 They settled in the Zeyrek Quarter.
 Karabekir was put into Fatih Military Secondary School the next year.
 After finishing his education there, he attended the Kuleli Military High School from which he graduated in 1899.
 He continued his education at the Ottoman Military College, which he finished on 6 December 1902 at the top of his class.